Icelandic Names: All You Need to Know

 Most common Icelandic names

-Iceland, like most other countries, sees a rise in certain given names when pop stars, characters, celebrities, or other achievers rise in their fame.
+Like in many other countries, Iceland sees a rise in certain names when celebrities, fictional characters, or other public figures come into the spotlight.

 Baltasar Kormakur